MicrosoftDocs/CordovaDocs/cordovadocs/2015/debug-test/basic-tests-with-jasmine.md

-<properties pageTitle="Basic unit testing with Jasmine and Karma"
+---
-  description="Basic unit testing with Jasmine and Karma" services="" documentationCenter="" authors="Kraig Brockschmidt" />
+title: "Basic unit testing with Jasmine and Karma"
+author: "jmatthiesen"
+ms.prod: "visual-studio-dev14"
+ms.author: "jmatthiesen"
+---

 #Basic unit testing in action with Jasmine and Karma